UdonVR/Udon/Games/Beerpong/README.md

 - the cups need to be parented to "Parent Of Cups"
 - use "UdonBehaviour.SendCustomEvent" set with "Network_RespawnCups" to make the cups respawn
 - use "UdonBehaviour.SendCustomEvent" set with "RespawnBall" to make the ball respawn

+Dont want to use Udon#?
+Use the Assembly file